07 Nov Finishing Things Off

 How to Become A Better Completer Finisher

 However, it does have its downfall.
 I am not a great Completer Finisher.
-The Completer Finisher is a profile that was come up with by Belbin, who purported that every team should have one on it.
+Belbin created the Completer Finisher profile.
+He suggested every team should have one on it.
 Not easy, when you run a one woman business.
-Often I run out of steam towards the end, or get distracted by something else…you know, that bright shiny thing that looks much more attractive.
+Often I run out of steam towards the end.
+Or I get distracted by something else.
+That bright shiny thing always looks much more attractive.

 Strengths and Weaknesses

 In Positive Psychology in particular there is a lot of emphasis on playing to your strengths and working on those rather than worrying too much about your weaknesses.
-However, there are times when you need to draw on those weaker areas, such as I am doing now.
+However, there are times when you need to draw on those weaker areas. and that’s something therapy can help with.
+Changing my own patterns of behaviour was something I had to address when studying for my Masters.
+Additionally, again when doing my psychotherapy training.
+Both of these were long tests of my endurance.

 1. Delegate